GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 RDF/turtle prescribe to enclose URIs inside of angle brackets to designate the string between brackets as URI.
 The angle brackets themselves are not part of URI.
 E.g. first line *predicate* is URI `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`.

-In the second line of the example you've seen that *object* could also be [RDF literal](https://www.w3.org/TR/turtle/#literals).
-In RDF/turle literals are in double-quotes to distibguish them from URIs.
-Double-quotes are not part of the literal.
+In the second line of the example you've seen that *object* could also be [R<span/>DF Literal].
+In RDF/turtle the l<span>iterals are in double-quotes to distibguish them from URIs.
+Double-quotes are not part of the [R<span/>DF Literal].
 The third statement *object* is string *Alice*.

 There are other ways to represent RDF triples: e.g. [RDF/XML](https://en.wikipedia.org/wiki/RDF/XML).
 However [RDF/turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) syntax plays special role.
 It used as important part of query language SPARQL.
 It is also main RDF representation in various W3C and similar formal documents.

-So from this point mention of [<span>R</span>D<span>F</span>(Resource Definition Framework)] would assume RDF/turtle unless stated otherwise.
-We will also assume that any literal is actually RDF Literal.
+So from this point mention of [R<span/>DF] would assume RDF/turtle unless stated otherwise.
+We will also assume that any literal is actually [R<span/>DF Literal].

-## [RDF] triple structure
+## RDF triple structure

 Each RDF triple has *subject*, *predicate* and *object* parts.